 Statement for 2020/2021

-Once again we have been beyond proud of our year 11 pupils in their achievements at GCSE, functional skills and vocational subjects.
-We are also really pleased that 90% of the pupils finishing this year have places at college or have one to one support in place for 2021/2022.
+Despite the challenges of the year, we are proud of our year 11 pupils in their achievements at GCSE, functional skills and vocational subjects.
+We are also really pleased that in September 2021 85% of these pupils have places at college or have plans in place for 2021/2022.

 Statement for 2019/2020

 During a difficult year we were really proud of our students’ achievements in GCSEs, functional skills and vocational subjects.

 Olive Academy staff also worked hard to support our Year 11s in preparing for their next destinations, be it further education or training or apprenticeships.
 Of the 16 pupils in year 11, 80% had a college place or place on an alternative training scheme.